 For us, it started from day one.
 Babies can’t quite see at such a young age, but they begin to learn about the world around them with active listening.

 Listening to the tone of your voice and words you are using are all part of the learning process.
-Their brains are actually making connections to sounds.
+Their brains actually make connections to sounds.

 Starting a bedtime routine as young as infancy has been a natural progression in our family.